Guide to Basic Sewing Stitches Every Bag Manufacturer and Designer Should Know

 Hand Stitches

-Before the Singer, the Bernina, and the many other sewing machines on the market became everyday commodities in the home and in the factory, garments were made solely by hand.
-This included every step of the sewing process (hemming an edge, joining two separate pieces of cloth, finishing a seam, etc.).
-Many garments today are still sewn by hand utilizing the following basic stitches.
+Before sewing machines became everyday commodities in the home and factory, garments were made solely by hand.
+This included every step of the sewing process, hemming an edge, joining two separate pieces of cloth, finishing a seam, etc. Many garments today are still sewn by hand utilizing the following basic stitches.
+These are especially useful in early-stage prototyping or finishing fine detail areas on custom or luxury bags.

 Running Stitch

-The running stitch is the most basic and most commonly used stitch, in which the needle and thread simply pass over and under two pieces of fabric.
-It’s exactly the same as a basting stitch, except it is sewn more tightly to create a secure and permanent bind.
-The technique can be identified by the spaces left between each stitch on both sides of the fabric, creating a dashed line of thread.
+The running stitch is the most basic and commonly used, in which the needle and thread simply pass over and under two pieces of fabric.
+It’s the same as a basting stitch, except it is sewn more tightly to create a secure and permanent bind.
+The technique can be identified by the spaces left between each stitch on both sides of the fabric, creating a dashed thread line.
+Use it to quickly test form factors or mock up samples.

 Basting Stitch

 A basting stitch is one of the simplest stitches in sewing, used to temporarily hold together two pieces of fabric.
-Think of it as a “rough draft” that will later be removed and replaced by a more secure and more permanent stitch.
-Sometimes also called a tack stitch, it is done quickly with a simple over/under motion, resulting in a long and loose stitch that is easy to remove.
+Think of it as a “rough draft” later replaced by a more secure and permanent stitch.
+Sometimes also called a tack stitch, it is done quickly with a simple over/under motion, resulting in a long, loose stitch easily removed.
+In bag design, it’s useful when layering heavy fabrics or aligning straps before final assembly.

 Back Stitch

-The back stitch is a variation of the running stitch, but with each pass of the needle, the needle and thread doubles back on itself.
-This eliminates the visible spacing – the dashed effect – seen in the running stitch, and instead creates a more polished straight line of thread on the surface of the fabric.
+The back stitch is a variation of the running stitch, but with each needle pass, the needle and thread double back on itself.
+This eliminates the visible spacing, the dashed effect, seen in the running stitch and instead creates a more polished straight line of thread on the fabric’s surface.
+Great for small-scale production or high-strength seams in custom bag designs.

 Catch Stitch

-A catch stitch, or cross-stitch, is one of the standard sewing techniques used for hemming.
+A catch stitch, or cross-stitch, is a standard sewing technique for hemming.
 The use of this stitch creates a zig-zag series of X’s on the underside of a piece of fabric.
 Strong and flexible, these stitches are barely visible on the outside of a garment and offer a clean finish for raw edges.
+Use it in linings or to secure pocket interiors.

 Slip Stitch

-The slip stitch is a strong, sturdy, and permanent way to finish a garment, and another great stitch for securing hemlines.
+The slip stitch is a strong, sturdy, and permanent way to finish a garment.
+This is another great stitch for securing hemlines.
 However, unlike the catch stitch, using a slip stitch results in a nearly invisible bond on both sides of the fabric.
+Ideal for sewing brand labels or decorative patches without showing visible seams.

 Machine Stitches

-The advent of the sewing machine in the early 18th century completely revolutionized the apparel industry by streamlining production and changing how clothing was traditionally made.
-Today, almost apparel construction is done on machines.
-These machines often have a wide range of capabilities, but almost every machine has the ability to perform these three basic stitches.
+The advent of the sewing machine in the early 18th century completely revolutionized the apparel industry, streamlining production.
+It changed how the traditional clothing manufacturing process operated.
+Today, machines construct most apparel and bags.
+These machines often possess a wide range of capabilities, and almost every machine contains the ability to perform these three basic stitches.

 Straight Stitch

 The straight stitch is a series of straight stitches equidistant from one another, all in uniform length and spacing.
-It is the most common stitch that serves as the backbone for nearly all sewing machines varieties.
+It is the most common stitch that serves as the backbone for nearly all sewing machine varieties.
+In bags, this is your go-to for seams, edge stitching, and structural reinforcement, especially on canvas, leather, or ballistic nylon.

 Backward Stitch

-The backward stitch is merely the machine’s ability to carry out the straight stitch in verse.
-This capability is helpful for securing the beginning and end of any other stitch, keeping the thread from unraveling or losing its shape.
+The backward stitch is merely the machine’s ability to carry out the straight stitch in reverse.
+This capability helps secure the beginning and end of any other stitch.
+Additionally, this keeps the thread from unraveling or losing its shape.
+Use it at the start and end of all major seamlines or attachment points like handles and straps.

 Zigzag Stitch

 The zigzag stitch is a sewing technique where the needle and thread move back and forth at alternating angles.
 It is the second most common stitch after the running stitch and is present in nearly all sewing machines today.
-Due to its strength, it is often used to finish seams and raw edges, and to reinforce buttonholes and in stretchable fabrics.
+Its strength is often used to finish seams and raw edges, reinforce buttonholes, and in stretchable fabrics.
+For bags, it can reinforce flexible areas or be used decoratively on outer shells and pocket flaps.